17ms/golfed.xyz/content/_index.md

 ## About

 I'm a university student working towards a BSc in IT.
-I enjoy delving into topics such as software development, cybersecurity, and intricacies of online privacy.
+I enjoy delving into topics such as software development, systems administration, cybersecurity, and the intricacies of online privacy.

 ## Contact